ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 View all theming options in action in the [example story](https://amp.dev/documentation/examples/components/amp-story-interactive-poll/story#page=title-themes).

 [tip type="read-on"]
-Check this [Codepen collection](https://codepen.io/collection/DEGRLE) to play with the components and styles.
+View and play with `amp-story-interactive` elements and styles in this [Codepen collection](https://codepen.io/collection/DEGRLE)!
 [/tip]

 ### CSS Variables